 There was a time when employees showed up for work Monday through Friday and worked eight to nine hours.
 The boundaries between work and home were fairly clear then.
 However, the world has changed and, unfortunately, the boundaries have blurred for many workers.

 Notwithstanding, it is still possible to maintain a work-life balance during this pandemic.
 And since work-life balance does not mean doing everything, you can take a critical look at your priorities and set boundaries.
 Be realistic about what you can and cannot do and remain firm.
 Only you can restore harmony to your lifestyle, no one else.

 Avoid Video Conferencing Fatigue

 In order to avoid video conferencing fatigue, make sure to take short breaks throughout the day from your laptop or desktop computer.
-Try to take a walk, chat to a friendly face on your mobile phone, or practice medication, yoga or stretching exercise.
-Also take a walk away from your work table to the kitchen to take your lunch.
+Try to take a walk, chat to a friendly face on your mobile phone, or practice meditation, yoga, or stretching exercise.
+Also, take a walk away from your work table to the kitchen to take your lunch.
 It will help you relax and recharge and be more, not less, productive.

 Make Time To Refresh

 In order to prevent burnout, set aside time for activities you enjoy and make it a must once a week.
 Take the phone off the hook, power down the computer, and turn off the TV.
 Discover safe activities, such as walking, working out, or listening to music, you can do with your partner or family.
 Other ways to unwind after a hectic work-from-home day is by reading, practicing yoga, or taking a bath or shower.